Uluṟu Photography Workshop 2027 (Red Centre, NT)

 - Uluṟu — sunrise, silhouette, side-light texture, twilight colour

-- Off-park dark-sky locations — Milky Way and tracked captures after park close
+- Dark-sky locations — Milky Way and tracked captures with clean horizons

-Final site usage is always subject to weather, park access windows, and safe movement in low light.
-No access after park close.
+Final site usage is always subject to weather, access windows, cultural guidance and safe movement in low light.

 Astro windows + seasonal context

 June is prime Red Centre season — cool, dry air and strong Milky Way positioning.
-Dates are chosen specifically around moon phase to maximise dark sky time.
+The 3–7 June dates sit in the new-moon window, giving dark skies for the evening rise and the pre-dawn western core.

 Overnight temperatures can drop hard.
 Pack proper layers — this is not a summer trip.